strangerism/SEALs/README.md

 	```
 	sealid=athi
 	sealmcm=Athi Armory
+	sealmcm_desc=This seal is an example, this is the hint box in the mcm menu
 	sealcaption=Athi Armory
 	```

-	save the changes and exit
+	save the changes and exit.

 5) open a terminal in windows to the `SEALs Configs - ATHI weapons pack` mod folder